 You have figured out which car you want, found a few examples and are ready to reach out to dealers.
 How do you negotiate for your first car?
 It can be a tricky process, regardless of whether the car is new or used.
-We asked Cars.com editors, who have collectively bought dozens of cars over the past decade, for some tips.
-Here’s what we came up with:
+To further complicate matters, the ongoing inventory shortage means new and used cars are in short supply and average prices are up.
+Although traditional haggling techniques are less likely to work in the current environment, some age-old car-buying advice still holds true.
+First-time shoppers should be prepared to navigate the situation, armed with knowledge, flexibility and patience.
+Follow our tips below.

 Related: More First-Time Buyers Advice